datenlabor-bmz/easy-redact/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000).
-Copy `.env.example` to `.env.local` and fill in at minimum the Azure OpenAI credentials.
+Copy `.env.example` to `.env` and fill in at minimum the Azure OpenAI credentials.

 ## Environment Variables